egberts/easy-admin/README.md

 Imagine that you installed a package using one of those distro package tool, they didnt configure it right or it was at "basic settings".

-Now we have these bash scripts.
+Now we have these bash scripts, that takes you even further in customization.

 You run them,
 it looks at what kind of OS and network interfaces you have,